 If you need to sit down and watch Netflix to give your brain a break, there’s absolutely no shame in that.
 Luckily, these days most laptops are capable of powering Netflix, so the trick will be to find one with a display that’s up to your standards.
 If you’re a resolution snob like we are, there are plenty of laptops with 4K displays so you can watch your favorite shows in all their glory.
 Even if the laptop you pick up doesn’t have a 4K display built in, pretty much every laptop on the market will let you connect to your dorm room TV and support 4K over HDMI or USB-C.

 But, what about gaming?
-If PC gaming is more your speed, one thing you need to realize right out of the bat is that picking up a laptop with an Nvidia GeForce RTX 2080 is going to be very expensive.
-However, if you just want to play some Overwatch in 1080p between classes, you can pick out a laptop with a GTX 1660 Ti or GTX 1650, and that will be plenty.
-If you have the cash to burn, we won’t judge you for picking out the best gaming laptops, so you can play PC games like Cyberpunk 2077 with ray tracing enabled.
+If PC gaming is more your speed, one thing you need to realize right out of the bat is that picking up a laptop with an Nvidia GeForce RTX 4080 or RTX 4090 is going to be very expensive.
+However, if you just want to play some Overwatch in 1080p between classes, you can pick out a laptop with an RTX 3000-series GPU like the RTX 3060 or higher, and that will be plenty.
+If you have the cash to burn, we won’t judge you for picking out the best gaming laptops, so you can play the best PC games like Cyberpunk 2077 with ray tracing enabled.

 You don’t need to buy the most powerful laptop to get your schoolwork done, but there’s no shame in admitting that you want the most powerful laptop.
 Life is more than schoolwork, so, like, enjoy yourself.